 We’re lucky enough to be sitting on a whopping 53 volcanoes in Auckland, and they all offer striking views of our wonderful city.
 Why not climb one a week?

 While TLC told us not to, sometimes it’s good to venture away from the rivers and lakes that you’re used to.
 Lucky for us, there are a fair few waterfalls to chase near Auckland.
 We’ve tested the water (falls) around the city to bring you a list of the best in Auckland.
-Dive in!

 One of Auckland’s treasures is Goat Island.
 New Zealand’s first marine reserve, you can pop flippers and snorkel on and go for a swim.
 Here you’ll find snapper—including two sixty-year-old residents—and other marine life to enjoy.